hackclub/hackclub/workshops/react_calculator/README.md

   // ...
 ```

-Explanation: We first create a function `inputOperator` which also takes in a value as an argument.
+Explanation: We first create a function `inputOperator` which also takes in a `val` as an argument.
 Then, we make use of `if-else` statements to check certain conditions.

 First, it checks whether the `input` is empty or not.
 (We definitely don't want the user to click on the operator if there's no number present in the `input`).
 If this condition is not true, then it moves ahead to the next condition.

 `input[input.length - 1]` means the last value of the `input` string.
 Suppose `input` is `12%2*`, then the last value here is `*`, therefore `input[input.length - 1]` here is equal to `*`.
 Also, `operatorsArr.includes()` is a function which checks whether a certain value is in an array or not.

-So next we basically check whether the `operatorsArr` includes the last value of the `input` or not.
+So we basically check whether the `operatorsArr` includes the last value of the `input` or not.
 If this condition is true, it again moves to the next condition which checks whether the `val` argument is included in the `operatorsArr` or not.

 **What does this mean?** In simple language, it simply checks if the previously pressed value by the user is an operator or not while also checking if the newly pressed value (`val`) is again, an operator or not.
 This will mean that the user pressed the operators 2 times simultaneously.
 Thus, it will be prevented.